Stevecmd/simple_shell/README.md

     - What is EOF / “end-of-file”?

 ## Requirements
-- Allowed editors: vi, vim, emacs
+- Allowed editors: `vi`, `vim`, `emacs`
-- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+- All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
 - All your files should end with a new line
-- A README.md file, at the root of the folder of the project is mandatory
+- A `README.md` file, at the root of the folder of the project is mandatory
 - Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl
+It will be checked using `betty-style.pl` and `betty-doc.pl`
 - Your shell should not have any memory leaks
 - No more than 5 functions per file
 - All your header files should be include guarded